top of page

 Let's look at the text of II Thessalonians 2:1-12:

-1 Now we beseech you, brethren, by the coming of our Lord Jesus Christ, and by our gathering together unto him,
+1 Now, brethren, concerning the coming of our Lord Jesus Christ and our gathering together to Him, we ask you,

-2 That ye be not soon shaken in mind, or be troubled, neither by spirit, nor by word, nor by letter as from us, as that the day of Christ is at hand.
+2 not to be soon shaken in mind or troubled, either by spirit or by word or by letter, as if from us, as though the day of Christ had come ("is at hand" - KJV)

-3 Let no man deceive you by any means: for that day shall not come, except there come a falling away first, and that man of sin be revealed, the son of perdition;
+3 Let no one deceive you by any means; for that Day will not come unless the falling away comes first, and the man of sin is revealed, the son of perdition,

-4 Who opposeth and exalteth himself above all that is called God, or that is worshipped; so that he as God sitteth in the temple of God, shewing himself that he is God.
+4 who opposes and exalts himself above all that is called God or that is worshiped, so that he sits as God in the temple of God, showing himself that he is God.

-5 Remember ye not, that, when I was yet with you, I told you these things?
+5 Do you not remember that when I was still with you I told you these things?

-6 And now ye know what withholdeth that he might be revealed in his time.
+6 And now you know what is restraining, that he may be revealed in his own time.

-8 And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth, and shall destroy with the brightness of his coming:
+8 And then the lawless one will be revealed, whom the Lord will consume with the breath of His mouth and destroy with the brightness of His coming.

-9 Even him, whose coming is after the working of Satan with all power and signs and lying wonders,
+9 The coming of the lawless one is according to the working of Satan, with all power, signs, and lying wonders,

-10 And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
+10 and with all unrighteous deception among those who perish, because they did not receive the love of the truth, that they might be saved.

-11 And for this cause God shall send them strong delusion, that they should believe a lie:
+11 And for this reason God will send them strong delusion, that they should believe the lie,

-12 That they all might be damned who believed not the truth, but had pleasure in unrighteousness.
+12 that they all may be condemned who did not believe the truth but had pleasure in unrighteousness.

 Paul states in II Thes 2:7 that the mystery (of emerging false Christianity) was already at work in his time.
 In Acts chapter 8 we find evidence of this, as Simon Magus, or Simon the Magician, is introduced to us, and obviously for good reason.
-Eusebius' "Church History" adds more information about Simon, as well as his first successor, Menander (Church History 2:13-14 and 3:26).
-Eusebius says that Simon Magus reached Rome before any true apostle did.
+Eusebius' "Church History", written in the early fourth century, adds more information about Simon, as well as his first successor, Menander (Church History 2:13-14 and 3:26).

-We see therefore that false Christianity started up shortly after true Christianity.
-It took centuries, however, for false Christianity to become organised and state sponsored.
-Roman Emperor Constantine began the process of making the empire "Christian" in the early 4th century AD, and in the latter part of the 4th century Emperor Theodosius made Christianity the state religion.
-This meant that Christianity's leaders became subject to state approval and direction.
-Theodosius appointed various cities in his realm as Church administrative centres, and all major cities had their Bishops, or overseers.
 In the middle of the 6th century, Emperor Justinian reduced the number of major centres of Christian governance to five, in what was called the Pentarchy.
 These five cities were Constantinople, Rome, Antioch, Jerusalem and Alexandria, which each had their leading "patriarch", also called father (Greek "pappas").
 When Islamic forces captured most of the Middle East in the 7th century, only Constantinople and Rome were left as major Christian administrative centres in the Roman Empire.
 From that time on there were two leaders over the "Christian" world: the Patriarch of Constantinople, today known as the head of the Eastern Orthodox Churches, and the Pope of Rome.

 For a long time, newly elected Popes of Rome needed to be ratified by the Roman Emperor, based in Constantinople, before they could be installed into office.
 The Pope would be elected in Rome, but the name of the candidate would have to be submitted to Constantinople for approval.
 This clearly shows who was in charge of the Empire.

-In 684AD however, perhaps affected by a five year drawn out, but ultimately unsuccessful, siege of Constantinople by Muslim forces during the previous decade, Emperor Constantine IV issued an important edict that changed the religious power balance between Rome and Constantinople, as seen in the following quote from Wikipedia.
+In 684AD however, perhaps affected by a five year drawn out, but ultimately unsuccessful, siege of Constantinople by Muslim forces during the previous decade, Emperor Constantine IV issued an important edict that changed the religious power balance between Rome and Constantinople, as seen in the following quote from Wikipedia:

 "John V was the first pope of the Byzantine Papacy consecrated without the direct imperial approval.
 Emperor Constantine IV had done away with the requirement during the pontificate of Benedict II, John V's predecessor" (Wikipedia page "Pope John V").